-At age 65 this is changed to a two part calculation for the CPP adjustment: YMPE x 1.4% x Years of Service PLUS Balance of Salary x 2% x Years of Service.
+At age 65 this is changed to a two part calculation for the CPP adjustment: (YMPE x 1.4% x Years of Service) + (Balance of Salary x 2% x Years of Service) = Total Pension Plan Benefit.

-Not bad at first glance considering I earn around $85,000 a year before a bit of overtime.
+Not bad at first glance considering I earn around $85,000 a year before a bit of overtime (overtime/extra pay is not included in the pension calculation).
 However, I should point out the benefit is fully taxable as regular income and I have zero control over my income mix, tax saving strategies, or coordinating my withdrawals with my actual expenses.

 What If I Invested Myself?

-Following my 25x Rule (which gives me more than 92% chance of success when retiring at 55 years old) I would be able to withdraw $80,000 in my first year of retirement and adjust up each following year at the full rate of inflation, not just 60% of inflation.
+Following my 25x Rule (which gives me more than 92% chance of success when retiring at 55 years old), I would be able to withdraw $80,000 in my first year of retirement and adjust up each following year at the full rate of inflation.
 Plus I get no clawback at 65 years old for CPP.
 My wife would still get the full amount when I die.
-Plus our estate would get the total value of the portfolio which is very likely to be worth more than $2 million.
+When we both die, our estate would get the total value of the portfolio which is very likely to be worth more than $2 million.

-I also am able to tax-optimize my portfolio.
-Drawing some fully taxable income from RRSPs, tax advantaged Canadian dividend income from my Cash/Margin Account, tax advantaged capital gains income from my Cash/Margin Account, and non-declarable income from my TFSA.
-I could realistically pay a blended tax rate of 16% (or less) for a net income of $67,300.
+With a self-directed portfolio, I also am able to tax-optimize my withdrawals.
+Drawing some fully taxable income from RRSPs, tax advantaged Canadian dividend income from my Cash/Margin Account, tax advantaged capital gains income from my Cash/Margin Account, and non-declarable income from my TFSA, I could realistically pay a blended tax rate of 16% (or less) for a net income of $67,300.